 There are a couple of ways I usually respond to this:

-There are a lot more people living with a disability or whom have diverse needs than you think.
+There are a lot more people living with a disability or that have diverse needs than you think.

 You could be breaching anti-discrimination leglislation and putting your business at risk.

 Gisele’s legal case referred to Section 5 of the Disability Discrimination Act 1992.
-This section includes a clause that has been interpreted to mean that organisations need to make sure websites are able to be accessed by everyone because if they don’t this could result in ‘unfavorable treatment’ of the person who is unable to access the website.
+This section includes a clause that has been interpreted to mean that organisations need to make sure websites are able to be accessed by everyone.
+If they can’t be this could result in ‘unfavorable treatment’ of the person who is unable to access the website.
 Gisele succeed in getting Coles to settle the case and to make its website more inclusive as a result of what is seen to be a landmark case.
 It it also a case that delivers a very salient lesson to all businesses who ignore the importance of website accessibility.